 The story of the game involved the relationship of two Princes who survived an onslaught.
-Playing as the younger brothers, you will have to make decisions on how you want to handle your older brother, who have become the new King.
+You will play as the younger brother and you will have to make decisions on how you want to interact with your older brother - the new King.
 You can follow him on his quest to rebuild the kingdom or you can oppose him and be your own King.
-The logo was aimed to show the connection between the two and to show the state of the world that they live in.
+The logo's aim were to show the connection between the two and to show the state of the world that they live in.

 Below are select few of explorations done to find ideas best suited to represent the core story of the game.
-Each variation was made with the story of the game heavily in mind to ensure that it conveyed the meaning greatly.
+Each variation was made with the story of the game heavily in mind to ensure that it is subconsciously felt.
 Click on the thumbnails below to expand the images.

 The Creative Director and I wanted to create a more minimalistic UI and less typical for a fantasy RPG.
 With that goal, I designed the windows to be simple, filled with subtle color gradients, with small touches of filgrees as decoration.
 We spent a lot of time iterating the UI elements and placements.
 During development, I also had to act as a middleman for the Game Designers to assist them in designing the flow of the menus.

 I have written down a blog post explaining some crucial UI overhauls we had to do to improve the UX for the players.
 You can read more about it here: http://forgedofblood.com/2017/05/19/tactical-ui-overhaul/.